INRAJIT/News-App/CONTRIBUTING.md

-Looking to report an issue/bug or make a feature request?
-Please refer to the [README file](https://github.com/Raj-m01/News-App/blob/master/README.md).

----

-Thanks for your interest in contributing!

 # Code contributions

-If you're interested in taking on [an open issue](https://github.com/Raj-m01/News-App/issues), please comment on it so others are aware.
+If you're interested please comment on it so others are aware.
 You do not need to ask for permission nor an assignment.
 Be sure to include a **title, clear description** and **test case** demonstrating the new feature you want to add to the project.

 ## Prerequisites